Free 4oz Old German Weissa Kase with purchase of $60+ | Additional free 4oz Mt. Valley Sharp Cheddar with purchase of $100+ (while supplies last)

 Posted on

-Pennsylvania is rapidly losing farms.
-A U.S. Department of Agriculture census showed that over the five-year period from 2012 to 2017, 6,000 farms closed down, a 10% decrease.
-This census also showed a 6% drop in the amount of the state’s total farm acreage.
+Pennsylvania is rapidly losing its farms.
+A U.S. Department of Agriculture census showed that over the five-year period from 2012 to 2017, 6,000 farms closed down a 10% decrease.
+This same census also showed a 6% drop in the amount of the state’s total farm acreage.

-There’s not too many places in central Pennsylvania that will consistently take goat milk, said Henry Wengerd, of Tyrone, who manages a goat herd of about 55 and is one of Goot Essa’s milk suppliers.
-He said selling milk to Goot Essa allows him and his family to pay their bills and live the farming lifestyle they want to live.
+There are not too many places in central Pennsylvania that will consistently take goat milk, says Henry Wengerd, of Tyrone, who manages a goat herd of about 55 and is one of Goot Essa’s milk suppliers.
+Selling milk to Goot Essa allows him and his family to pay their bills and live the farming lifestyle they want to live.

 Wengerd’s goats have free access to pasture and are able to come and go from the barn as they please.
 He also grows some corn and oats for their diet and buys soybeans from an outside farm.
 When asked why he raises goats instead of the more common cow, he said that his family simply prefers goat’s milk to cow’s milk.

-Wengerd is one of five farms (one cow, three sheep, and one goat) that supply the milk for Goot Essa’s cheese, an outlet that allows these families to farm the way they want to and protect their lifestyle and values.
-Part of those values is the husbandry and careful handling of the animals.
-You won’t find thousands of animals roaming a feedlot on our suppliers’ farms.
-Another important aspect to the family farm is that each member of the family has chores and contributes to the overall success of the farm and the community.
-We believe in raising our children to be responsible, healthy adults with an appreciation for the hard work that goes into making a business and community thrive.
+Wengerd is one of five farms (one cow, three sheep, and one goat) that currently supply the milk for Goot Essa cheese.
+That connection enables these families to farm the way they want to and protect their lifestyle and their values, which include the husbandry (care) of the animals, individual responsibility, and a commitment to the hard work that goes into making a business and community thrive.

-At Goot Essa, we use our suppliers’ high-quality milk to make many kinds of excellent cheese in small qualities, with individual attention to each batch to make sure every block of cheese that makes it to your home or business is up to our high standards.
-If we don’t fulfill this promise to our customers, we won’t be able to carry out our mission or our life’s work.
+At Goot Essa, we are pleased to be able to pay our milk suppliers 10% above the market average.
+We believe in quality, and the willingness of our customers to recognize and pay for it.
+We use our suppliers’ high-quality milk to make many kinds of excellent cheese in small quantities, with individual attention to each batch to make sure every block of cheese that makes it to your home or business meets our high standards.
+If we don’t fulfill this promise to our customers, we won’t be able to carry out our mission and our life’s work.

-Hear what some of our customers have shared in their reviews of Goot Essa:
+Here is what some of our customers have shared about Goot Essa:

 Written by Sean Yoder